-Using the most advanced telescopes on Earth and in orbit, scientists like Dr Rebecca McElroy have gained unprecedented access to nearby galaxies, investigating how clouds of cold gas coalesce into hot balls of nuclear fusion giving birth to stars and stunning galactic fireworks.
+Using the most advanced telescopes on Earth and in orbit, scientists like Dr. Rebecca McElroy have gained unprecedented access to nearby galaxies, investigating how clouds of cold gas coalesce into hot balls of nuclear fusion giving birth to stars and stunning galactic fireworks.
 Breathtaking images of galaxies close to the Milky Way have been released by an international team of astronomers exploring the mystery of galaxy formation.

-The amazing images, observed using telescopes operated by the European Southern Observatory in Chile’s Atacama Desert, show different components of the galaxies in distinct colours, allowing astronomers to pinpoint the locations of young stars and the gas they warm up around them.
+The amazing images, observed using telescopes operated by the European Southern Observatory in Chile’s Atacama Desert, show different components of the galaxies in distinct colors, allowing astronomers to pinpoint the locations of young stars and the gas they warm up around them.
 These stellar nurseries hold the secrets of how clouds of cold gas ignite to become stars.

 To non-astronomers, the galaxies look like captured images of a beautiful fireworks display.
 Dr. Rebecca McElroy from the Sydney Institute for Astronomy at the University of Sydney is part of the international research team, she said: